 The 27-year-old walker said Vietnam is the country where he has stayed the second longest during his journey so far, and also one of the places he has been most warmly welcomed.

-With a love of traveling developed at a young age, Märk began his trip in May 2014 from Estonia’s capital Tallinn, after being inspired by people who had achieved similar feats.
+With a love of travelling developed at a young age, Märk began his trip in May 2014 from Estonia’s capital Tallinn, after being inspired by people who had achieved similar feats.

 “There was a strong feeling inside me that pushed me to do this,” Märk told Tuoi Tre News.

-The man expects to finish around 40,000km in eight to nine years and has covered more than 15,240km up to now.
+The man expects to finish around 40.000km in 8 to 9 years and has covered more than 15,240km so far.

 Could you summarize your Vietnam trip?

-Later I changed my route toward Vietnam’s southern region and walked back along a different road from Hanoi to Vinh, then to Hoi An, Da Nang and Quang Ngai.
-After that, I crossed the hill to Kon Tum, then to Pleiku, Buon Ma Thuot City and then crossed another hill to Da Lat before reaching Ho Chi Minh City.
+Later I changed my route towards Vietnam’s southern region and walked back along a different road from Hanoi to Vinh, then to Hoi An, Da Nang and Quang Ngai.
+After that, I crossed the hill to Kon Tum, then to Pleiku, Buon Ma Thuot City ad then crossed another hill to Da Lat before reaching Ho Chi Minh City.

 I don’t like walking on highways much, I prefer small roads through villages, or coastal roads, because they are much more peaceful.
 My whole route in Vietnam took in more than 3,000km.